rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ## FAQ

-### How do dynamic arguments enhance ngx-load-with?
+### How do dynamic arguments enhance NgxLoadWith?

-Dynamic arguments play a significant role in the design and usage of ngx-load-with.
-By accepting a function that returns an Observable, and allowing the passage of dynamic arguments through the [ngxLoadWithArgs] input, ngx-load-with provides a powerful and flexible tool to handle complex data fetching scenarios.
+Dynamic arguments play a significant role in the design and usage of `NgxLoadWith`.
+By accepting a function that returns an Observable, and allowing the passage of dynamic arguments through the [ngxLoadWithArgs] input, `NgxLoadWith` provides a powerful and flexible tool to handle complex data fetching scenarios.

 Consider a situation where your data loading operation depends on changing parameters, such as route parameters.
-Whenever these parameters change, a reload of data becomes necessary. ngx-load-with caters to this requirement automatically by listening to the argument changes and triggering the appropriate data fetching function.
+Whenever these parameters change, a reload of data becomes necessary. `NgxLoadWith` caters to this requirement automatically by listening to the argument changes and triggering the appropriate data fetching function.

 A relevant example is found in the ["Loading based on dynamic arguments"](#loading-based-on-dynamic-arguments) section.
 Here, route parameters are passed as arguments to the `getTodo` function, and any alteration in these parameters triggers a data reload.

-Without `ngx-load-with`, you would manually pipe your route parameters through a `switchMap` operator to trigger the data fetching function:
+Without `NgxLoadWith` you would manually pipe your route parameters through a `switchMap` operator to trigger the data fetching function:

 ```typescript
 this.route.params.pipe(